nimamahmoudi/python-ml-workshop-2019/README.md

 ## Contact

-In case you have any questions regarding the code, contact me at nima_mahmoudi@live.com
+In case you have any questions regarding the code, contact me at nima.mahmoudi@ualberta.ca.

+## About Me

+You could take a look at my [personal website](http://nima-dev.com).